Grapevine Canyon Hiking

 To get to to Grapevine Canyon use the starting point of Davis Dam or Laughlin, Nevada; drive up Nevada Highway 163 about 6 miles to the Christmas Tree Pass turnoff.

-Follow this unpaved road for about 3 miles to where you will find a dirt road to the left.
+Follow this unpaved road for about 3 miles to where you'll find a dirt road to the left.
 Drive to the end of the road (about a 1/4 mile) and park.
 Follow the trail sign to the canyon.

 For those of you who like to hike, two and half miles further up Christmas Tree Pass road is a turnoff to the right.
 Park your car here to begin the hike up Spirit Mountain.